Queensborough Partners with AAC&U

 - Dr. Laura Cohen, Executive Director of the Kupferberg Holocaust Center

-- Ms. Amaris Matos, Assistant Vice President for Equity, Inclusion, and Belonging
+- Dr. Amaris Matos, Assistant Vice President for Equity, Inclusion, and Belonging

 - Dr. Mercedes Franco, Professor, Mathematics and Computer Science Department